 - Accept the CVA, subject to a number of modifications.

-The index to the left hand side of this page refers to two distinct types of CVA, as follows:
+The index to the right-hand side of this page refers to two distinct types of CVA, which are as follows:

 - A Company Voluntary Arrangement without a moratorium, which was introduced into law by the Insolvency Act 1986 and

 - A Company Voluntary Arrangement with a moratorium, which was introduced into law by the Insolvency Act 2000 but only became available for use as and from the 1st January 2003.
 A moratorium gives company directors powerful options when their company is under stress, as during the period in respect of which the moratorium is in place, creditors cannot take enforcement action against the company.
 This breathing space from creditor action allows the directors time to formulate a way forward which will hopefully provide a better result for the creditors, employees, and stakeholders as a whole, than if the Company were instead to be liquidated.

 By reading the following case studies you will see that there are many ways to structure a CVA:

 What are the Benefits of a Company Voluntary Arrangement?

 A CVA with or without a moratorium, could help your company avoid the consequences of statutory demands and winding up petitions as well as other types of creditor enforcement action.

 Furthermore, an approved CVA will relieve your company of creditor pressure as it will draw a line in the sand in so far as historic debt is concerned.

 Another benefit of a Company Voluntary Arrangement is that the directors no longer have to deal with the creditors, therefore allowing them time to focus on more important work such as continuing the run the business.
 It also allows the directors to retain far more control over the company and business and any other insolvency option.

 The Insolvency Practitioner involved will be acting as a Supervisor, and as the name suggests, his or her role will be to supervise and monitor the Company during the CVA period.